typesafehub/conductr-doc/src/main/play-doc/operation/ConsolidatedLogging.md

 ## Setting up Elasticsearch

 Elasticsearch is available either as the `conductr-elasticsearch` bundle or you can [use your own](#Customized-Elasticsearch).
-The provided bundle can be found in the `extra` folder inside the ConductR installation folder.
-Also a default configuration for a typical production environment has been provided.
+The provided bundle can be accessed from the CLI as `conductr-elasticsearch`.
+This will resolve to the package in [Typesafe bundles](https://bintray.com/typesafe/bundle/conductr-elasticsearch) on Bintray.
+Also a default configuration for a typical production environment has been provided in the [bundle-configuration](https://bintray.com/typesafe/bundle-configuration/elasticsearch-prod) repository.

 `conductr-elasticsearch` is using the the role `elasticsearch`.
 Make sure that the ConductR Agent nodes which should run Elasticsearch have this role assigned in `conductr-agent.ini`.
 This role will determine which nodes will be eligible to run `conductr-elasticsearch` and are to be configured accordingly.